Gi7w0rm/ArrayThisClone/README.md

 1. Enter your values in the text area, one per line
 2. Select quote style (single or double quotes)
 3. Choose whether to quote numeric values
+4. Optionally customize the array name (defaults to "array")
-4. Click "Convert" to generate array declarations
+5. Click "Convert" to generate array declarations
-5. Use the "Copy" button next to each format to copy to clipboard
+6. Use the "Copy" button next to each format to copy to clipboard

 ### Example Input
 ```